tugbataluy/lxd/doc/howto/import_machines_to_instances.md

        security.secureboot: "false"

    Additional overrides can be applied at this stage:
-   1) Begin the migration with the above configuration
+   1) Begin the conversation with the above configuration
    2) Override profile list
    3) Set additional configuration options
    4) Change instance storage pool or volume size